khalil5754/khalil5754.github.io/_posts/2023-01-24-your-new-blog-post.md

-# Using Python to Build an XGBoost Prediction Model With an AWS Sagemaker Deployment: Penguin Weight Prediction
+# Using Python to Build an XGBoost Prediction Model: Penguin Weight Prediction

 Okay, now that we've gotten the _what_ and _why_ out of the way, let's focus on the fun one: the _how_.